munterfi/glacier-flow-model/README.md

 ## Installation

-[Download](https://www.dropbox.com/s/kvajtncb1wb8y2t/GFM.zip?dl=0) the GFM app and start it by double clicking (only tested under Mac OSX).
+[Download](https://www.swisstopo.admin.ch) the GFM app and start it by double clicking (only tested under Mac OSX).

 Alternatively:
 1. Install python 2.7
 2. Get the needed libraries: `pip install library-name`
 3. Clone the project and open in PyCharm or any other python compatible IDE.

+## Data

+The DEM provided in this repository is from[swisstopo](https://www.swisstopo.admin.ch/en/home.html)and can be[downloaded](https://shop.swisstopo.admin.ch/en/products/height_models/dhm25200)for free.
+It covers the area of Switzerland and has a resolution of 200m.
+In order to speed up the calculations, the DEM provided here was cut to a smaller extent around the Aletsch glacial arena.
+But the simulation can also be run on the original file of swisstopo, just follow the download link above, unzip the directory and open the `DHM200.asc` file with the GFM.

 ## Usage

-To use the GlacierFlowModel, first a DEM in the GeoTiff file format has to be specified.
+To use the GlacierFlowModel, first a DEM in the GeoTiff (or .asc) file format has to be specified.
 Keep the input file size small, otherwise the program may be slowed down remarkably.
 Then hit the `Load dem` button to open the DEM.
 Afterwards the model needs to accumulate the initial ice mass with the mass